MicrochipTech/AzureDemo_RNWF/RNWF11/README.md

 pip3 uninstall pyserial
 pip3 install pyserial
 ```

+NOTE: If neither `pip` nor `pip3` is recognized as a valid executable on the command line, click [here](https://phoenixnap.com/kb/install-pip-windows)

 #### 2.4 Both the **SIGNER** and **CLIENT** X.509 certificates can be easily read out of the RNWF11 module by executing a Python script located in the [cert-read-tool](./cert-read-tool/) sub-directory.
 Execute the following command in a PowerShell or Command Prompt window (if `python3` is not a recognized command, try `python`):